Australians in the Philippines

 8.1 To apply for an Emigration Exit Clearance (EEC)

 If you have been in the Philippines for more than six months or have overstayed your visa prior to the lockdown you may need an Emigration Exit Clearance (EEC) and should contact the Bureau of Immigration in advance of departing.
+You will need visit an immigration office in person to undertake biometrics.

 8.2 Seeking a further extension of your 3 year tourist visa